Skip to main content

 • Castrol products contribute to saving energy and driving efficiency in use, but there are carbon emissions associated with their lifecycle.
 Reducing product lifecycle carbon emissions will take time and requires action all along the value chain.
 Carbon offsetting is a way for us to contribute to the climate challenge while we and society work to reduce emissions in other ways.
 The PAS 2060 process addresses both actions.

-• All product variants in Castrol’s Carbon Neutral Portfolio are verified as carbon neutral in accordance with PAS 2060.
+• All product variants in Castrol’s Carbon Neutral Portfolio are verified as Carbon Neutral in accordance with PAS 2060.
 A summary of the brands in scope is included below and a full list of products can be found in Table D.3 of the QES.

-Carbon neutral products in accordance with PAS 2060
+Carbon Neutral products in accordance with PAS 2060

 PAS 2060 specifies a four-stage process to demonstrate carbon neutrality which includes: